-If the owner states that the animal is required because of a disability and that the animal has been trained to do work or a task for the owner, then the service animal must be admitted.
+If the owner states that the animal is required because of a disability and identifies a type of work or task that the animal has been trained to perform, then the service animal must be admitted.
 If there is any doubt that an animal is a service animal, College personnel should admit the animal and then consult with the Disability Support Services office regarding future access.

 College personnel may not ask about the nature of the handler’s disability or request medical documentation of disability.
 Handlers are not required to possess or provide any special documentation, such as proof that the animal has been certified, trained, or licensed as a service animal, or to demonstrate the animal's ability to perform work or tasks.